Ray Howard

 Ray L. Howard (August 2, 1891 – January 29, 1957) was an American racing driver.
 Howard made three Championship Car starts in 1919 - the 1919 Indianapolis 500 and two races on the Sheepshead Bay Race Track board oval in June of that year driving a Peugeot.
 He then drove a Peugeot in the 1920 Indianapolis 500.
 His final start came on the Uniontown Speedway board oval in 1922 driving a Ford and suffering a broken frame on lap 2.

-In his later life he lived in Toledo, Ohio, working as an engineer for Dana.
+In his later life, Howard lived in Toledo, Ohio, working as an engineer for Dana.
 He died of a heart attack while on the road near Butler, Indiana.